This article, which originally ran in June, is part of our September 2018 series about the state of advertising. Click here for more.

 What else can marketers expect?
 CMO.com spoke to leading players from the brand, agency, publisher, and ad-tech worlds, who pointed to six big-picture trends for the future of advertising.

 The Future Of Advertising Will Be More Automated …

 Over 70% of digital video and over 80% of display ads are forecasted to be bought through automated channels this year, according to eMarketer.

 “Programmatic advertising is no longer a silo or a distinct media channel—it’s simply how brands are buying ads,” said Keith Eadie, VP and GM of Adobe Advertising Cloud.
-(Adobe is CMO.com’s parent company.)
-“As a result, the focus is shifting from execution to strategy and better connecting marketing and advertising.”
+(Adobe owns CMO.com) “As a result, the focus is shifting from execution to strategy and better connecting marketing and advertising.”

 With programmatic, the big lure for advertisers is its efficiency, according to Amy Avery, Droga5’s chief intelligence officer.

 “But it also needs to be about effectiveness, too,” she told CMO.com.
 “I don’t think we will ever go to 100% [programmatic ad buying].
 But I do think it can increase to much more than it is now once the effectiveness variables come into play.”